feedmeastraycat/wp-editor-widget/readme.txt

 * Split widget class into it's own file
 * Limited asset loading to widgets.php
 * Changed PHP code style to WP standard
-* Changes for WP 3.9.0 (editor now works on the admin customization page as well as on the admin widgets page)

 = 0.4.1 =
 * Lowered the z-index of the WP Editor overlay modal because image buttons (in the editor) wasn't showing because they had lower z-index (thanks nbspjr on WordPress.org http://wordpress.org/support/topic/edit-mediagallery-buttons-are-not-shown-1)